 11:00 a.m. - 12:00 p.m.
 Eastern U.S. Time

 Upon taking office Jan.
-20, 2021, the new presidential administration will confront a dizzying array of major challenges, not the least of which are related to the risks posed by the world’s most dangerous weapons.
+20, 2021, the new presidential administration is confronting a dizzying array of major challenges, not the least of which are related to the risks posed by the world’s most dangerous weapons.

-Senior policy analysts from the Arms Control Association will review the most consequential nuclear weapons policy challenges and the decisions that the new Biden administration will need to address in its first 100 days—and sooner — and outline their recommendations on the steps that would make the United States and the world safer from the threats posed by nuclear weapons.
+In this webinar, senior policy analysts from the Arms Control Association reviewed the most consequential nuclear weapons policy challenges and the decisions that the new Biden administration will need to address in its first 100 days—and sooner — and outline their recommendations on the steps that would make the United States and the world safer from the threats posed by nuclear weapons.

-The speakers will elaborate upon the recommendations in their forthcoming report, "Nuclear Challenges for the Biden Administration in the First 100 Days," including measures to adjust nuclear launch procedures, extend the New START agreement, return to the Iran nuclear deal, and more.
+The speakers elaborated upon the recommendations in the new report, "Nuclear Challenges for the Biden Administration in the First 100 Days," including measures to adjust nuclear launch procedures, extend the New START agreement, return to the Iran nuclear deal, and more.

 - Kelsey Davenport, director for nonproliferation policy

 - Kingston Reif, director for disarmament and threat reduction policy

 - Tom Countryman, fmr. acting undersecretary of state for arms control and international security, and ACA’s board chair, moderating